azure-ad-b2c/saml-sp/saml-rp-spec.md

 Azure AD B2C provides the metadata defines the locations and the bindings of the services, such as sign-in and sign-out endpoints.
 The relying party application uses this information to initiates the SAML request (sign-in or sign-out).
 On the other hand, the relying party application provides the metadata defines the locations and bindings to which the SAML tokens are sent (SAML Response).
 The location is the URL of Azure AD B2C sign-in or sign-out endpoints, and the URL that Azure AD B2C sends the response back to the application, a.k.a redirect URI.
 The mechanism to transport these messages is called a SAML binding.
 Azure AD B2C supports following bindings for both, SAML request and SAML response:

 - **HTTP-Redirect** - SAML protocol messages are carried directly in the URL query string of an HTTP GET request.
 Including following query string parameters:
-    - SAMLReqeust or SAMLResponse - The body of the SAML requst/response
+    - SAMLRequest or SAMLResponse - The body of the SAML request/response
     - RelayState (if provided)
     - Signature request/response signature
-    - SigAlg - Singinture algorithm
+    - SigAlg - Signature algorithm

 - **HTTP-POST** The SAML messages are transmitted within an HTML form.
 Including following HTML form parameters:
-    - SAMLReqeust or SAMLResponse - The body of the SAML requst/response
+    - SAMLRequest or SAMLResponse - The body of the SAML request/response
     - RelayState (if provided)
-    - The request/response signature and singinture algorithm are included in the body of the SAMLReqeust or SAMLResponse
+    - The request/response signature and signature algorithm are included in the body of the SAMLRequest or SAMLResponse

 ## Force Authentication
 To force user sign-in, you can pass `ForceAuthn="true"` as an attribute of the `AuthnRequest` element.
 The specification of `ForceAuthn=true` in the SAML request tells Azure AD B2C that user should force re-authentication, even if a user possesses a valid Azure AD B2C session from previous sign-in.
 For example: